reywilliams/blog/content/posts/fav-tools-2025.md

 I use Obsidian in both professional and personal settings, and I find its minimal yet feature-rich environment ideal for my use cases.
 I do have small gripes with it like [GraphQL syntax highlighting not rendering in the source editor due to it using a different library from the live preview editor](https://forum.obsidian.md/t/bug-of-syntax-highlighting-for-graphql-language-in-source-code-and-live-preview-mode/45110), but overall I enjoy the experience.

 I don’t think I am a power user by any means, but I feel very productive with Obsidian and have patterns, templates, and such that work well for me in there.
 I can safely attribute at least 30% (:laughing:) of my professional success to Obsidian this year - I’ve technically scoped lots of epics, fixed a lot of hair-pulling bugs, and clearly documented lots of complex ideas in Obsidian.
-Next up on the docket is maybe using the [Obsidian MCP](https://hub.docker.com/r/mcp/obsidian), but I’ve tried to keep AI out of my notes as much as I can, as it’s sorta my “outlet” haha.
+Next up on the docket is maybe using the [Obsidian MCP](https://hub.docker.com/r/mcp/obsidian), but I’ve tried to keep AI out of my notes as much as I can, as it’s sorta my "outlet" haha.

 ## 2. [DataGrip](https://www.jetbrains.com/datagrip/)